Yaku Pérez Guartambel

-Yaku Sacha Pérez Guartambel (born Carlos Ranulfo Pérez Guartambel, 26 February 1969), often simply known as Yaku Pérez, is an Ecuadorian politician and indigenous rights, human rights activist, who ran for president of the country in the 2021 Ecuadorian presidential elections and came third in the first round.
+Yaku Sacha Pérez Guartambel (born Carlos Ranulfo Pérez Guartambel, 26 February 1969), often simply known as Yaku Pérez, is an Ecuadorian politician and indigenous rights, human rights, and nature's rights activist, who ran for president of the country in the 2021 presidential elections and came third in the first round.
+He ran for president again in the 2023 elections.

 Ethnically Cañari, Pérez is a former member of the eco-socialist Pachakutik Party.
-On 14 May 2019, she was elected as Provincial Prefect of the Azuay Province.
+On 14 May 2019, he was elected as Provincial Prefect of the Azuay Province.
 As the former president of indigenous rights group ECUARUNARI, Pérez then rose to national prominence during the 2019 demonstrations against President Lenín Moreno's neoliberal economic policies.
-Described as an "anti-mining activist", Pérez has been involved in protests against water privatization efforts and the proposed Quimsacocha mining project, which led to her being charged with terrorism.
+Described as an "anti-mining activist", Pérez has been involved in protests against water privatization efforts and the proposed Kimsacocha mining project, which led to him being charged with terrorism.
 Though a leftist, Pérez is noted for opposing the extractive measures championed by former socialist President Rafael Correa and his allies.